✓ Lagt i kurven → Se kurv

-Summer maintenance
+Summer

-Good summer maintenance is about continuous small adjustments.
-Konglungen’s 40 mm profile requires precision, but responds quickly when routines are in place.
+Routines that keep the court in top condition all season.
+Little and often — not big clean-ups.
+Konglungen's 40 mm profile requires precision, but responds quickly when routines are in place.

-🌅 Daily maintenance 2–5 minutes per court
+🌅 Daily maintenance

 Players' responsibility — after each day of play

-• Check moisture level: Dry = dusty, but avoid overwatering
+• Check moisture level — dry = dusty, but avoid overwatering

-⚠️ Common mistake: “Saving” the dragging for the weekend.
+⚠ Common mistake: "Saving" the dragging for the weekend.
 Light daily maintenance is far more effective than heavy work once a week.

-📅 Weekly maintenance 1–2 hours per court
+📅 Weekly maintenance

 Grounds team tasks